antor44/5th/README.md

 MSX game developed with default Basic in text mode, no machine code

-5th is the version compatible with MSX1 with at least 64KB
+5th is the version compatible with MSX1.

 5th_sp is the version with speech synthesis, it requires ROM or CAS file or the binary file tavmsx.bin in disk A (TAVMSX beta 4, by Pastbytes).
-This version of the game requires at least MSX2.
+This version of the game requires MSX2 with at least 64KB.

 Play online: https://webmsx.org/?MACHINE=MSX2E&ROM=https://github.com/antor44/5th/raw/main/5th_sp.rom
 (Bad sound quality)